maykinmedia/objects-api/docs/api/usage.rst

 API Usage
 =========

-If you don't know where to start with Objects and Objecttypes API here you can find the examples of their usage.
-Before going straight to the examples make sure that authorization is set up in APIs and you know API tokens.
+In this section, we'll show how to get started with your first object type, and create an object for this object type.

-Objecttype API
+Objecttypes API
 ==============
+Before continueing, make sure you have an API token to access the Objecttypes API.
+You can configure this in the Objecttypes API admin.

 Let's start with creating an object type.
 For example, you want to store data about trees in your town.
 First, you need to decide which attributes your data